gl-inet/docs3.x/docs/tutorials/cloud.md

 ### Sign up GoodCloud account

  Visit [https://www.goodcloud.xyz](https://www.goodcloud.xyz){target="_blank"}, sign up an account, then sign in.
 If you don't find the verify email, look in spam or check email later.
-If you have any difficulty with sign up, please send email to [support@gl-inet.com](mailto:support@gl-inet.com) for help.
+If you have any difficulty with sign up, please send email to [support@glinet.biz](mailto:support@glinet.biz) for help.

 ### Select server region